dssg/police-eis/docs/luigi.md

 # Luigi pipeline management

-As described in (the main pipeline documentation)[repositories_dependencies_and_pipeline.md], (luigi)[https://github.com/spotify/luigi/] is used to create and setup a blank `staging` schema and then to populate this `staging` schema from the `etl` schema.
+As described in [the main pipeline documentation](repositories_dependencies_and_pipeline.md), [luigi](https://github.com/spotify/luigi/) is used to create and setup a blank `staging` schema and then to populate this `staging` schema from the `etl` schema.

 ## Basics of luigi

-The (luigi documentation is robust)[https://luigi.readthedocs.io/en/latest/] and pretty complete.
+The [luigi documentation is robust](https://luigi.readthedocs.io/en/latest/) and pretty complete.
 Luigi is setup around configuring `tasks` that have a number of properties.
 Each task is defined by making a class that inherits from the abstract `luigi.Task`, and further defines the things that need to be done before the task, the things that need to be done when the task is run, and the things that need to be true for the task to be considered finished successfully.

-We use a number of custom classes from the (`pg_tools` package)[https://github.com/jonkeane/pg_tools].
+We use a number of custom classes from the [`pg_tools` package](https://github.com/jonkeane/pg_tools).
 This package defines a number of targets for postgress tables, columns, etc.

 ## basic `luigi.Task`